software-mansion/live-debugger/README.md

 ## Igniter

 LiveDebugger has [Igniter](https://github.com/ash-project/igniter) support - an alternative for standard mix installation.
-It'll automatically add LiveDebugger scripts to `root.html.heex` and enable browser features in your `config/dev.exs` after you use the below command.
+It'll automatically add LiveDebugger dependency and modify your `root.html.heex` after you use the below command.

-Make sure that added dependency is `:dev` only.

 ```bash
 mix igniter.install live_debugger
 ```

+Make sure that added dependency is `:dev` only.

 ## Optional configuration